-- 1. At its meeting on 20 April 2021, Council adopted a work plan to complete the review of a number of policies.
+- 0. At its meeting on 20 April 2021, Council adopted a work plan to complete the review of a number of policies.
 Policy 051 was one of the policies identified for review. - Policy 051 was last reviewed by Council on 20 April 2021 as part of the minor review of policies.
 Minor administrative amendments were made at this time however, a full review of the policy was not undertaken.

-Civic Leadership Strategic outcome Intended public value outcome or impact CL08 - Visionary civic leadership with sound and accountable governance that reflects objective decision-making.
-Policy 051 sets out the Town's informal (non- statutory) meetings which aim to ensure elected members make informed decisions.
+Civic Leadership Strategic outcome Intended public value outcome or impact

+CL08 - Visionary civic leadership with sound and Policy 051 sets out the Town's informal (nonaccountable governance that reflects objective statutory) meetings which aim to ensure elected decision-making. members make informed decisions.